LoAT-developers/trl-eval/docs/index.md

     </p>
     By default, LoAT's implementation of TRL uses the SMT solver <a href="https://yices.csl.sri.com/">Yices</a>.
     For this example, LoAT obtains different traces with Yices than with the other solvers.
-    As TRL just considers a single trace for proving unsafety (see the discussion of related work in our paper), this prevents it from proving unsafety.
+    As TRL just considers a single trace for proving unsafety (see the discussion of related work in our <a href="https://arxiv.org/abs/2502.04761">paper</a>), this prevents it from proving unsafety.
-    In contrast, our technique <a href="https://loat-developers.github.io/abmc-eval/">Accelerated Bounded Model Checking</a> (ABMC -- again, see the discussion of related work in our paper) considers many different traces for proving unsafety.
+    In contrast, our technique <a href="https://loat-developers.github.io/abmc-eval/">Accelerated Bounded Model Checking</a> (ABMC -- again, see the discussion of related work in our <a href="https://arxiv.org/abs/2502.04761">paper</a>) considers many different traces for proving unsafety.
     Thus, ABMC can prove unsafety with all supported SMT solvers:
     <p>
       <tt>